 - Twilio pricing plans are available here.

-10. Get an online payment solution
+10. Get an online payment solution for esports management software

-The eSports management app will need a payment gateway to facilitate online payments.
+The esports management app will need a payment gateway to facilitate online payments.
 Braintree offers a reliable solution, and it is worth noting that PayPal is behind Braintree.
 The “Braintree Direct” solution offers the following features and advantages: